 Stripe, a serious contender in the online payments space was founded in 2010 with the goal of simplifying online transactions.

 Stripe comes second behind PayPal in availability, supporting less than 30 countries, and having fewer websites integrate the service.
-On the other hand, it’s still young and growing fast, and has already secured several high profile clients such as Twitter, Kickstarter, Salesforce.com, and Squarespace.
+On the other hand, it’s still young and growing fast, and has already secured several high-profile clients such as Twitter, Kickstarter, Salesforce.com, and Squarespace.

 2Checkout is another popular payment processor, boasting “over 50,000 merchants”, and support for 196 countries through 8 payment methods, 26 currencies, and 15 languages.

-Among the service’s selling points is the fact that it offers support for all its features with the same flat rate.
+Among the service’s selling points is the fact that it offers support for all its features at the same flat rate.
 That said, the exact rate differs from country to country and in practice, you won’t see much (if any) savings compared to competitor fees, especially in major markets such as the US.
 And, just like with other services there’s an additional fixed fee per transaction.

 On the plus side, 2Checkout offers several flexible options for embedded payment widgets, as well as plugins for the most popular shopping cart systems from Magento to Shopify and WooCommerce.
 And, last but not least, there’s also the 2Checkout Mobile app, that lets you monitor your account status and manage your online business on the go.

 Authorize.net was established in 1996 which makes it one of the oldest payment gateways.
-Like the rest of the bunch we’re examining here, it’s an online service that allowing merchants to accept credit card and electronic payments through the web.
+Like the rest of the bunch we’re examining here, it’s an online service that allows merchants to accept credit card and electronic payments through the web.

 Feature-wise, Authorize.net offers the standard fare of payment processing for all the major credit cards(including Visa, MasterCard, American Express, and Discover), as well as integration with digital payment providers such as PayPal and Apple Pay.